 Now when conscientious consumers sip their fair trade coffee, the fingers that hold their cups can be adorned with Fair Trade Gems.

-Vertically integrated gem miner and cutter Columbia Gem House, Inc. and its jewelry-manufacturing subsidiary, Trigem Designs, now offer consumers the option of Fair Trade Gems, thanks to the first fair trade and quality assurance program in the jewelry industry.
+Vertically integrated gem miner and cutter Columbia Gem House, Inc. now offer consumers the option of Fair Trade Gems, thanks to the first fair trade and quality assurance program in the jewelry industry.

 Fair Trade Gems are closely tracked from mine to market to ensure that every gem has been handled according to strict protocols.
 The protocols include environmental protection, fair labor practices at the cutting and jewelry factories, and a tight chain of custody that eliminates the possibility of treated gems or synthetics being introduced into the supply chain.
 The program also includes promotion of cultural diversity, and public education and accountability.